-To ensure your safety, you will be asked to complete an MRI Patient Screening Form at the time of registration or complete the form and bring it with you to your appointment.
+Screening: To ensure your safety, you will be asked to complete an MRI Patient Screening Form at the time of registration or to bring the completed form with you to your appointment.

 - Clothing: You will be asked to change into a gown and scrub pants for your exam.
 Wear something light weight and comfortable that is easy to take on and off.
 A locker will be provided to store your clothing during your exam.